SML-IoT-Team/indoorSolarBeacon-Hardware/README.md

-# luXb PCB Design and Schematic
+# luXb Hardware Design

 PCB and schematic of luXbeacon (nRF51) hardware are shared in this repository.
+1. .pdf file showing the schematic and PCB routing.
+2. gerber file for manufacturing

 ## Built With